miqelle/reading-notes-201/class.md

 **Arrays**

 - An *array* doesn't store just one value, it stores a list of values
-- Use an array whenever you are working you are working with a set or list of values that are related to each other
+- Use an array whenever you are working with a set or list of values that are related to each other
 - Values in an array are separated by commas

 Example of an Array: